 In response to the familiar New York predicament of too much program / too little room, a sinuous surface of bendable plywood negotiates existing columns and unifies various spaces.
 In contrast to the dense programming on the inside, the outside ply surface is rendered mute.
 Flush sliding doors of the same ply material function as dimmers for concealed light fixtures in the door jambs: opening and closing the doors modulates the light intensity.
-A wall of sliding screens in front of the south facing windows controls daylight and allow the artist clients to project their video work out to the street.
+A wall of sliding screens in front of the south facing windows controls daylight and allow the artist clients to project their video and photography work out to the street.

 Client : Ursula Endlicher + Lee Day